xvik/generator-lib-java/README.md

 optional 'com.github.spotbugs:spotbugs-annotations:3.1.2'
 ```

-In generated pom these dependencies will be defined as provided or optional, but for gradle build it's
+In the generated pom these dependencies will be defined as provided or optional, but for gradle build it's
 the same as declaring them in `implementation` scope.

 jsr305 provided dependency is defined by default in generated project (useful to guide firebug).